djipco/djipevents/README.md

 ### CommonJS format (Node.js)

 CommonJS is the standard in the Node.js world.
-Since Node.js already has its own `EventEmitter` object, I guess the only point to use this library in a Node.js environment would be for
+Even though Node.js already offers its own `EventEmitter` object, you can still use this **djipevents** if you prefer:
-cross-compatibility:

 ```javascript
 const EventEmitter = require("djipevents").EventEmitter;